varfish-org/varfish-server/docs_manual/variants_filtration.rst

     :width: 80%
     :align: center

-Enter any Entrez gene ID, ENSEMBL gene ID, HGNC/HUGO gene symbol in the Gene Blacklist field to remove variants in this gene from the result list.
+Enter any Entrez gene ID, ENSEMBL gene ID, HGNC/HUGO gene symbol in the Gene Blocklist field to remove variants in this gene from the result list.
-If a variant affects more than one gene, blacklisting one of them will not blacklist them in the other genes.
+If a variant affects more than one gene, blocklisting one of them will not blocklist them in the other genes.

-Similarly, enter any Entrez gene ID, ENSEMBL gene ID, HGNC/HUGO gene symbol into the Gene Whitelist field to limit variants to those in the white-listed genes.
+Similarly, enter any Entrez gene ID, ENSEMBL gene ID, HGNC/HUGO gene symbol into the Gene Allowlist field to limit variants to those in the allow-listed genes.
-Leave the whitelist empty to not apply any white-listing.
+Leave the allowlist empty to not apply any allow-listing.

 Flags & Comments
 ================